-Northern Ireland's biggest coding event for teens - Kainos CodeCamp returns to Belfast in July and this year we are doing things a bit differently!
+Northern Ireland's biggest coding event for teens - Kainos CodeCamp returns to Belfast from 16 - 27 July and this year we are doing things a bit differently!
 STEM students can now attend either the Foundation course or the Advanced course depending on your knowledge and experience.

 Students on the Foundation course will learn how to build apps from scratch, take part in interactive sessions with IT geniuses and hear talks on everything from cybercrime to artificial intelligence, gaining an insight into the latest tech.